Hassan-Muhammad-Yousuf/Wireless-Robotics-Transition/README.md

 # Interconnect Robots, Network Experiment, and Wireshark Analysis

-This repository contains the project work for the "Interconnect Robots," "Network Experiment (Real-World or Emulation)," and "Wireshark Analysis and Firewall" tasks as part of the B205 Computer Networks module.
+This repository contains the project work for the "Interconnect Robots," "Network Experiment (Real-World or Emulation)," and "Wireshark Analysis and Firewall".

 ## Project Overview